dimajix/flowman/docs/tutorial/05-multiple-targets.md

 * You will learn how to create multiple build targets
 * You will understand how Flowman builds all targets in the correct order
 * You will learn how to build only individual targets via CLI
-* You will gather experience with more transformations like JOINs
+* You will gather experience with more transformations like joins

 You can find the full source code of this lesson [on GitHub](https://github.com/dimajix/flowman-tutorial/tree/develop/lessons/05-multiple-targets)